(Holder) management in your project

 Stakeholder Management Plan Includes Stakeholder Communications Plan

-To execute the stakeholder management plan, is required a communication plan.
+To execute the stakeholder management plan, it requires a communication plan.
 All stakeholders should own part of the plan and its creation.
 Keeping the various stakeholders informed as the project progresses is critical to the project's success.
 Choosing the right method can stimulate stakeholders continued interest and encourage them to actively support the development of the project.
 The following stakeholder communications modalities should be considered throughout the project:

 - Group meetings: Planned sessions involving all (if possible) known stakeholders.
 These large meetings present useful information of general interest.
 Smaller meetings are useful for brainstorming, developing trust, redefining risks and addressing resource challenges.